Otavalo's indian market is famed for its colourful textiles and

 handicrafts, which make ideal souvenirs of Ecuador's highland cultures.

 Market is one of

-the most popular tourist destinations in Ecuador.
+the most popular Ecuador tourist attractions.
 The market

 is full of brightly-coloured, woven craftwork and the indigenous people

 of Otavalo wear their traditional costume on a daily basis.
 A

 backdrop of mountain scenery on a clear sunny day adds the finishing